Mar 23, 2018

 - Appeal your case.
 If mediation and the formal hearing does not provide a beneficial solution, you have the ability to appeal the decision to a higher court.
 You will need to request an appeal with the SBWC’s Appellate Division within 20 days of the hearing results.
 The Appellate Division will review your case and issue a final judgment concerning your benefits.
 This is the last step in the appeals process as you seek workers’ compensation benefits.

 If your workers’ compensation claim has been denied, it is important to act quickly to appeal the decision.
-The Law Offices of Nathaniel F. Hansford, LLC has more than 2 decades of combined legal experience.
+Hansford McDaniel – Workers’ Compensation Attorneys has more than 2 decades of combined legal experience.
 We have guided hundreds of clients to successful settlements.
-Whatever your situation, our Atlanta workers' compensation lawyers will discuss your options for appealing the denial and work tirelessly to build your case.
+Whatever your situation, our Atlanta workers’ compensation lawyers will discuss your options for appealing the denial and work tirelessly to build your case.

 Contact our firm today to request a free initial case review.